rguest20/MS1-Elite/README.md

-#11 Elite:Dangerous HINTWIZ Project - MS1
+# Elite:Dangerous HINTWIZ Project - MS1

+# Pre-development

 ## Functional specifications - Given by Code Institute
 - LO1: Design a front end web application based on the principles of user experience design, accessibility and responsivity.
 - LO2: Develop and implement a static front end web application using HTML and css